Abstract

 Batch Processing Mandate

-Critical Priority: For operations involving 100+ records, always implement batch processing.
-Use a new DataHandler instance per batch (250–500 records).
-This is the most crucial optimisation yielding the largest performance gain.
+Critical Priority: for any operation involving 100+ records, always use batch processing, with a new DataHandler instance per batch (250–500 records).
+This is the single most important optimisation and delivers the biggest gain.

 Performance Switches

-High Impact: In a CLI context: enableLogging = false, bypassAccessCheckForRecords = true, checkStoredRecords = false.
-Disable versioning via TCA if not required.
+High Impact: in a CLI context, set enableLogging = false, bypassAccessCheckForRecords = true, and checkStoredRecords = false.
+Disable versioning via TCA where it isn't needed.

 Transaction Atomicity

-Data Integrity: Wrap batch logic in Doctrine transactions: beginTransaction(), commit(), rollback().
-Alternative: wazum/transactional-data-handler Extension.
+Data Integrity: wrap batch logic in Doctrine transactions: beginTransaction(), commit(), rollback().
+Alternatively, use the wazum/transactional-data-handler extension.

 Decoupled Caching

-Efficiency: Avoid per-record cache clearing.
-Use a single cache:flush after the entire operation for maximum efficiency.
+Efficiency: avoid per-record cache clearing.
+Run a single cache:flush after the entire operation instead.

 Core Initiative Results

-Future-Proof: The TYPO3 Core Persistence Initiative (Forge Epic #83932) has been completed.
-Adopt the new decoupled services as soon as they become available in future TYPO3 releases.
+Future-Proof: the TYPO3 Core Persistence Initiative (Forge Epic #83932) is complete.
+Adopt the new decoupled services as soon as they land in future TYPO3 releases.

 Database Foundation

-Foundation: Proper indexing of all relevant columns is the foundation for any PHP-level optimisation.
-Without correct indices, all code optimisations will be rendered ineffective.
+Foundation: proper indexing of all relevant columns underpins every PHP-level optimisation.
+Without the right indices, your code optimisations count for nothing.

 DataHandler Class: Anatomy & Critical Properties

-The TYPO3 DataHandler class (\TYPO3\CMS\Core\DataHandling\DataHandler) features numerous properties that control its behaviour.
-Here are the most important ones for performance optimisation:
+The TYPO3 DataHandler class (\TYPO3\CMS\Core\DataHandling\DataHandler) exposes numerous properties that control its behaviour.
+Here are the ones that matter most for performance:

 Essential Performance Properties